Office HoursFall 2019: TBA

-Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate, Diamond Anniversary Book Award Committee, and Gerald R. Miller Outstanding Dissertation Award Committee; the American Forensic Association's Publications Committee; and the Western States Communication Association's Finance Committee.
-I am a former President of the Western Forensic Association.
-I also am a former director of the Trojan Debate Squad at U.S.C. and of the Annenberg doctoral program.
+Among many professional service commitments, I have chaired the National Communication Association's Committee on International Discussion and Debate, Diamond Anniversary Book Award Committee, and Gerald R. Miller Outstanding Doctoral Dissertation Award Committee; the American Forensic Association's Publications Committee; and the Western States Communication Association's Finance Committee.
+I am a former President of the Western Forensics and Argumentation Association.
+I also am a former director of the Trojan Debate Squad at USC and of the Annenberg doctoral program.

 - Argumentation and Advocacy